yixiao1/Action-Based-Representation-Learning/README.md

         python3 main.py --single-process train_encoder --gpus 0 --encoder-folder ENCODER --encoder-exp BC_im_50Hours_seed1

-    where `--single-process` defines the process type, `--gpus` defines the gpu to be used, `--encoder-folder` is the experiment folder of your config file for the encoder, `--encoder-exp` is the experiment name of your config file for the encoder
+    where `--single-process` defines the process type, `--gpus` defines the gpu to be used, `--encoder-folder` is the experiment folder name you defined in `config` folder, `--encoder-exp` is the experiment name you defined in `config` folder

 -------------------------------------------------------------
 ### Training MLP for affordances